 costs, machine costs, etc. The duration of the employment agreement depends upon the needs of the customer and can range from a few hours to several months.
 In addition, IGBB employment agreements can cover fairly low weekly time committments spread out over long stretches (e.g., a customer may hire an IGBB employee to work on a project 5 hours a week for four years).
 Overhead charges and/or HPC² retainage costs may or may not be

 applicable.
-Once a plan is set between a PI and an IGBB RA, a final quote will be sent to the PI for approval (via MyIGBB).
+Once a plan is set between a PI and an IGBB Research Lead, a final quote will be sent to the PI for approval (via MyIGBB).
 Once the PI approves the quote, work can begin.

 PIs are asked to consider whether the participation of an IGBB employee in a project merits that employee's inclusion as a co-author on a resulting manuscript(s).
 The decision ultimately lies with the PI.
 However, the IGBB encourages IGBB staff and faculty involved in Proposal Partnerships